 Ability to establish and maintain effective working relationships with the general public, co-workers, elected and appointed officials and members of diverse cultural and linguistic backgrounds, regardless of race, color, religion, gender, national origin, age, marital status, political affiliation, familial status, disability, sexual orientation, pregnancy, or gender identity and expression.

 REQUIRED EXPERIENCE AND TRAINING

-Graduation from an accredited four year college or university with major course work in public or business administration; six (6) years of experience in animal care and regulation, including four(4) years high level supervisory and administrative experience; or any equivalent combination of relevant training and experience.
+Graduation from an accredited four year college or university with major course work in public or business administration, or related field; six (6) years of experience in animal care and regulation, including four(4) years high level supervisory and administrative experience; or any equivalent combination of relevant training and experience.